Mkattie pharmaceutical powder processing equipment logo

-Hot melt extrusion equipment
+Hot melt extrusion process equipment

 Stainless steel pharmaceutical powder handling equipment with hopper, receiver and control panel